DanceParty/DanceParty/README.md

 - 👾 Keeping busy during quarantine by grinding <a href="https://www.rankedftw.com/team/315404/#td=world&ty=c&ra=best&tyz=0&tx=a&tl=1">Starcraft II</a>, Valorant, and League of Legends

 - 👩‍🎤 I love listening to new <a href="https://www.last.fm/user/keevandance">music</a>

+- 🇰🇷 I am trying to get my Korean to a conversational level (still far away)